 As of the date of this proxy statement, our Board has six directors and the following three committees: (1) Audit, (2) Compensation and (3) Nominating and Governance.
-The membership during 2012 and the function of each of the committees are described below.
+The membership during 2013 and the function of each of the committees are described below.
 Each of the committees operates under a written charter adopted by the Board.
 All of the committee charters are available on Cohu's website at www.cohu.com/investors/corporategovernance.
-During 2012, the Board held fourteen meetings.
+During 2013, the Board held twelve meetings.
 Each director attended at least 75% of all Board and applicable committee meetings.
 Directors are encouraged to attend annual meetings of Cohu stockholders.
-All of our directors attended the last annual meeting of stockholders held on May 9, 2012.
+All of our directors attended the last annual meeting of stockholders held on May 15, 2013.

-The Cohu, Inc. Corporate Governance Guidelines provide that if the Chairman of the Board and Chief Executive Officer are the same person, the Cohu Nominating and Governance Committee shall nominate an independent director to serve as the Lead Independent Director, the selection of whom shall be subject to approval by a vote of the majority of the independent directors.
+The Cohu, Inc. Corporate Governance Guidelines provide that the Cohu Nominating and Governance Committee shall nominate an independent director to serve as the Lead Independent Director, the selection of whom shall be subject to approval by a vote of the majority of the independent directors.